svikashk/incremental-development/README.md

 >
 > - [agile alliance](https://www.agilealliance.org/glossary/incremental-development)

 _Incremental Development_ is a strategy for developing software.
 In this strategy you start with the simplest code you can possibly write to get things started.
-Often this is just empty files with the right names, in the right folders!
+This can even be just empty files with the right names in the right folders!
 Then in small steps you add more code so that each little step _works_, builds on top of the last step, and is a little closer to the end goal.

 This strategy is sooooo important to learn because **programming is hard**.
 All developers (even your coaches!) make mistakes all the time.
 The best way to manage mistakes is to work in small, understandable steps and making sure that each step works before moving on.